UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/index.md

     ---

-    This workshop introduces some of the basic concepts of ML, and techniques that can be used on the UArizona HPC.
+    This workshop introduces some of the basic concepts of ML, and techniques that can be used on the Arizona HPC systems.

     <center>
     [Overview](intro_to_machine_learning/overview/index.md){ .md-button }